 Dr. Sherman says Microsoft Project is far and away the most popular tool used by project management professionals across most industries.
 “There are others,” he says, “but what we’re preparing students to do with this project management tool will enable them to use those other tools as well.”

-The advanced course prepares students to take one of the two project management certification exams after graduation — the Project Management Professional (PMP®) and the Certified Associate in Project Management (CAPM).
+The advanced course prepares students to take one of the two project management certification exams after graduation — the Project Management Professional (PMP®) or the Certified Associate in Project Management (CAPM®).

 The combination of the hands-on aspect using industry-relevant tools, along with gaining the conceptual knowledge and background necessary for the certification exams, results in powerful, real-world preparation, Dr. Sherman says.

 What are Project Management Certifications and Why Are They Important?

 Earning the CAPM® or PMP® credential can set a project manager apart in the eyes of employers, Dr. Sherman says, because it’s an indication that they’ve successfully completed a curriculum designed specifically around the needs of business and industry.